DPDK/dpdk/doc/guides/nics/dpaa2.rst

 Where x is the device object id as configured in resource container.

-Running secondary debug app without blacklist
+Running secondary debug app without blocklist
 ---------------------------------------------

 dpaa2 hardware imposes limits on some H/W access devices like Management Control Port and H/W portal.
 This causes issue in their shared usages in case of multi-process applications.
-It can overcome by using whitelist/blacklist in primary and secondary applications.
+It can overcome by using allowlist/blocklist in primary and secondary applications.

-In order to ease usage of standard debugging apps like dpdk-procinfo, dpaa2 driver reserves extra Management Control Port and H/W portal which can be used by debug application to debug any existing application without blacklisting these devices in primary process.
+In order to ease usage of standard debugging apps like dpdk-procinfo, dpaa2 driver reserves extra Management Control Port and H/W portal which can be used by debug application to debug any existing application without blocking these devices in primary process.

 Limitations
 -----------